nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `editward 1 w/A02` Edits the name of the first currently displayed ward to be `A02`.
 - `editward 5 c/35` Edits the capacity of the fifth currently displayed ward to be `35`.

+### Deleting a ward from the system: `deleteward`

+Deletes a ward by index.

+Format: `deleteward INDEX`

+- Deletes the ward at the specified index as of the currently displayed list.

+Examples:

+`deleteward 1`

 ### Exiting the program : `exit`